-To ensure you’re attracting the right talent, first discover how your company is perceived in the labor market.
+To ensure you’re attracting the right talent, use the new year to first discover how your company is perceived in the labor market.
 Brand is not just about selling to customers or clients, it’s also about selling to potential employees.
 Tech candidates want to grow their skill set, work on the latest technologies and know that they’re not going to stagnate.
 Find ways to weave this into your talent brand.
 For example, talk about the new technologies you’re using, or the way technology impacts the products that you’re developing.
 Make it clear how these potential employees can make an impact.

 When candidates research your company, you want them to get excited.
 Positive Glassdoor reviews are always good but consider blog posts that highlight the new technology being created at the company.
 Also, current employees can blog about the company culture or real experiences they’ve had working for your organization.